HL7/smart-app-launch/input/pages/app-launch.md

 Based on the `client_id`, current EHR user, configured policy, and perhaps direct user input, the EHR makes a decision to approve or deny access.
-This decision is communicated to the app by causing the browser to navigate to the app's registered `redirect_uri`.
+This decision is communicated to the app by instructing the browser to navigate to the app's registered `redirect_uri`.
 For example:

 ```